myarotskaya/architecture-center/docs/data/solutions/natural-language-processing.md

 When using NLP to extract information and insight from free-form text, the starting point is typically the raw documents stored within object storage such as Azure Storage or Azure Data Lake Store.

+## Architecture

+In an NLP solution, free-form text processing is performed against documents containing paragraphs of text.
+The overall architecture can be a [batch processing](./batch-processing.md) or [real-time stream processing](./real-time-processing.md) architecture.

 The actual processing that applies NLP techniques varies based on the desired outcome, but in terms of the pipeline may be applied in a batch or real-time fashion.
-For example, sentiment analysis can be used against blocks of the text to produce a sentiment score, and can typically done either in batch against data in storage or in real time against smaller data flowing thru messaging services.
+For example, sentiment analysis can be used against blocks of the text to produce a sentiment score, and can typically done either in batch against data in storage or in real time against smaller data flowing through messaging services.

 ## Challenges